python-sdbus/python-sdbus/docs/proxies.rst

         :param bool is_resident: When set the server will not automatically remove the notification when an action has been invoked.
         :param Union[str,Path] sound_file_path: The path to a sound file to play when the notification pops up.
         :param str sound_name: A themeable named sound to play.
 Similar to icon-name, only for sounds.
 An example would be "message-new-instant".
-        :param bool suppress_sound: Causes the server to suppress playing any sounds when this notificaiotn is displayed.
+        :param bool suppress_sound: Causes the server to suppress playing any sounds when this notification is displayed.
         :param bool is_transient: When set the server will treat the notification as transient and by-pass the server's persistence capability.
         :param Tuple[int,int] xy_pos: Specifies the X and Y location on the screen that the notification should point to.
         :param int urgency: The urgency level. (what urgency levels there are?)